Safe & Unsafe Mosquito Repellents for Infants

 |Liquid Vaporisers||Suitable for a limited area||

-Once treatment is over open windows and doors to ensure the fumes go out of your home.
-Bring the baby inside only if the smell is gone completely.
+Once treatment is over, open windows and doors to ensure the fumes go out of your home.
+Bring the baby inside only when the smell is gone completely.

 |Coils||Coils are highly effective in a limited area||

 Don’t use coils in closed rooms where family members are present.

 Always burn a coil outside your home, in front of doors and windows, to keep away mosquitoes.

 Also, burn the coil on a metal stand and away from things that are flammable.

 |Mats||Suitable for indoor usage and a limited area.||

 Do not use in closed rooms and use it away from your family members